-So as we look at our scripture passage from Matt 24 this morning we see Jesus teaching his disciples to do the same.
+And in the scripture passage from Matt 24 this morning we see Jesus confronting his disciples about this issue.

-The story of the sheep and the goats is given to correct their understanding about the final judgment and what it will be like - so let's listen for what the Holy Spirit wants us to learn about this as well.
+And he gives this example about the sheep and the goats to correct their understanding about the final judgment and what it will be like - so let's listen for what the Holy Spirit wants us to learn about this as well.

-So we begin by noting that in chapters 24 and 25 Jesus is explaining what life will be like in the world now that God's plan to save the world is in the "Messiah phase."
+So we begin by noting that in chapters 24 and 25 Jesus had been explaining what life will be like in the world now that God's plan to save the world is in the "Messiah phase."